velocityzen/rolling/README.md

 # Rolling

-Scroll everithing with no dependencies
+Scroll everything with no dependencies

 ## rollTo(el, options, [cb])
 __Rolling is always interrupted when user starts to scroll__